jj1bdx/as183-c/README.md

 # AS183 PRNG algorithm internal state calculator in C

-* This is a PoC code to show Erlang/OTP random module PRNG weakness.
+This is a PoC code to show Erlang/OTP random module PRNG weakness.

 ## Execution time example

+### On FreeBSD in 2014

 * FreeBSD 10.1-STABLE #56 r275872 (amd64)
 * On `Intel(R) Core(TM) i5-3427U CPU @ 1.80GHz (2294.84-MHz)`